konsumer/literatedb/README.md

 * [ ] write actual migration code
 * [ ] sqldef support for all any-db database types (add sqlite & mssql)
 * [ ] unit-tests that use sqlite in `::memory::`
-* [ ] optional unit-tests that test every database type
+* [ ] optional integration-tests that test every database type
 * [ ] fix `npm audit` issue with braces
 * [ ] write a blog post